The Science of EV Tires: Why Standard Rubber Wears Out Faster

 The consequences of using under-specified tires include increased braking distances—which can be dangerous given the extra 500–1,000 lbs an EV carries—and a significant drop in cabin comfort.
 Standard tires lack the internal sound-dampening foam found in EV-specific models like the Michelin Pilot Sport EV or the Continental Silent series.
 Without an engine to mask the sound, the "singing" of a standard tire on asphalt becomes a constant, high-pitched annoyance for the driver.

-Strategic Solutions for Maximum Tread Life
+Solutions for Tread Life

 Prioritizing High Load (HL) Capacity Ratings